michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 # reminder omitted
 <%= endhighlight %>

-A list of vectors is returned and `sapply` then calls the anonymous function is applied to the each entry in the list.
+A list of vectors is returned and `sapply` then calls the anonymous function on each entry in the list.
 The anonymous function simply removes the `,` characters from each element using `gsub`, converts each character element to a numeric value using `as.numeric`, then calculates the `sum` of both elements and divides the result by 2.

 ### Further Reading

 I hope these simple examples showed how using R functional nature can improve code performance and clarity.
-If you're interested in leaning a little more about R I'd recommend two good books: [The R Inferno PDF][inferno] or [hardcopy][] and [The Art of R Programming][].
+If you're interested in leaning a little more about R I'd recommend two good books: [The R Inferno PDF][inferno] or [hardcopy][] and [The Art of R Programming][art].
 Both of these have a lot of information about the "right" way to program in R.

 [survey]: http://bioinfsurvey.org